JacintaAshishie/LITA_Capstone_SalesData_Project/README.md

 ### Data Sources

-The primary data used in this analysis is the SalesData.xlsx file, kindly provided by LITA IncubatorHub and made available for download on CANVAS.
+The primary data used in this analysis is the SalesData.xlsx file, kindly provided by LITA the IncubatorHub and made available for download on CANVAS.
 Alternative Data Sources

 For those interested in exploring similar datasets, freely available options can be downloaded from open-source online repositories, including: